OccamNet: A Fast Neural Model for Symbolic Regression at Scale: Ablation Studies

 \section{Ablation Studies}

-We test the performance of each hyperparameter in a collection of ablation studies, outlined in Table~\ref{table:abl} Here, we focus on what our experiments demonstrate to be the most critical parameters to be tuned: the collection of bases and constants, the network depth, the variance of our interpolating function, the overall network temperature (as well as the last layer temperature), and, finally, the learning rate of our optimizer.
+We test the performance of various hyperparameters in a collection of ablation studies, as shown in Table \ref{table:ablation}.
+Here, we focus on what our experiments demonstrate to be the most critical parameters to be tuned: the collection of primitives and constants, the network depth, the variance of our interpolating function, the overall network temperature (as well as the last layer temperature), and, finally, the learning rate of our optimizer.
 As before, we set the stop criterion and terminate learning when the top-$\lambda$ sampled functions all return the same fitness $K(\cdot, f)$ for 30 consecutive epochs.
 If this does not occur in a predefined, fixed number of iterations, or if the network training terminates and the final expression does not match the correct function we aim to fit, we say that the network has not converged.
+All hyperparameters for baselines are specified in Section \ref{sec:hyper}, except for the sampling size, which is set to $R=100$.